esmf-org/esmf/src/addon/ESMX/README.md

 The ESMX layer is built on top of ESMF and NUOPC.
 ESMX user interfaces are typically implemented through configuration files.

 The idea is to make it as simple as possible for a user to build, run, and test NUOPC based systems.
-The approach is supposed to be the same whether applied to a single component, or a fully coupled system of NUOPC-compliant components.
+The approach implemented by ESMX is the same whether applied to a single component, or a fully coupled system of NUOPC-compliant components.

-ESMX tries to unify, provide, and maintain those parts of NUOPC-based modeling systems that are common across most such implementations.
+ESMX unifies, provides, and maintains those parts of NUOPC-based modeling systems that are common across most such implementations.
 This includes the top level application and driver code, parts of the build infrastructure, and tools to manage run configurations.

 The objectives of ESMX are:
  - **Simplification** of standing up new NUOPC-based systems.